jasonbayton/11ty/_src/support.md

 **Disclaimers:**

 * Topics discussed may used as the subject or reference of articles on this website (anonymously unless otherwise discussed).
-* For casual help & advice, NDAs and similar documents are out of scope.
+* For non-dedicated support, NDAs and similar documents are out of scope.
 Share what you are permitted to share, and I'll help as best I can.
-* Best effort support is subject to fair use.
-Please respect this is done in my free time and if we're opening a can of worms together I may call time on the help I can offer.
+* Non-dedicated support is best-effort.
+Please respect this is done in my free time and if we're opening a can of worms together I may not be able to dedicate the time needed.
 * I may not be able to respond in a timely fashion at any point during non-dedicated engagements, and make no promises to solve an issue or fully satisfy a need as a casual engagement, but I'll do my best!